 I work in a research lab at a University.
 Every so often when a lab is closing, they offer up what would otherwise get thrown away, to other labs.
 So I wandered down looking for things I could use in the lab, and ended up with 2 boxes of these beautiful bottles.
-The glass was so beautiful, I just couldn't stand to see them get thrown away
+The glass was so beautiful, I just couldn't stand to see them get thrown away.

 My first thought was to etch them.
 I've seen some really great etched projects.
 So I bought a bottle of the etching cream and gave it a try.